HubbleCommand/GTARadio/README.md

 # GTA Radio Arduino
 Arduino project to make a "radio" that plays the music from GTA radio stations.
 After lots of work & time, all GTA V and GTA IV stations have been ripped and work!

+TODO when left for a while, appears to crash.
+Might be memory leak?
+Might be caused by ScreenController String
+Or unsolvable by TMRh20 audio library

+NOTE: this project is shelved for the time being, as there are issues with the purchased audio amps that can go on the fritz Doing it on the Pi instead which, while overpowered, has all of the audio gear internally, as well as storage.

 # Useful notes
 File and directory names cannot be longer than 8 characters.
 A full path can be longer than 8 characters.